Srihari-12/Srihari-12/README.md

 ## 🚀 Current Projects
 - 🌊 **Resq**: A flood management app designed to assist in disaster response and relief operations.
 - 📅 **When?**: A college placement tracking app to streamline the placement process for students and administrators.
+- 💊 **Mediplus**: A automated medicine dispensing application to streamline the pharmacist workflow and manage thier inventory.

 ## 🛠️ Tech Stack
 - **Languages**: Python, JavaScript, Java